stashed/stash/docs/setup/install.md

     | bash -s -- --docker-registry=MY_REGISTRY [--image-pull-secret=SECRET_NAME] [--rbac]
 ```

-Stash implements [validating admission webhooks](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19) to validate Stash CRDs and mutating webhooks for Kubernetes workload types.
+Stash implements [validating admission webhooks](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19) to validate Stash CRDs and **mutating webhooks** for Kubernetes workload types.
 This is helpful when you create `Restic` before creating workload objects.
 This allows stash operator to initialize the target workloads by adding sidecar or, init-container before workload-pods are created.
 Thus stash operator does not need to delete workload pods for applying changes.
-This is particularly helpful for workload kind `StatefulSet`, since Kubernetes does not adding sidecar / init containers to StatefulSets after they are created.
+This is particularly helpful for workload kind `StatefulSet`, since Kubernetes does not support adding sidecar / init containers to StatefulSets after they are created.
 This is enabled by default for Kubernetes 1.9.0 or later releases.
 To disable this feature, pass the `--enable-validating-webhook=false` and `--enable-mutating-webhook=false` flag respectively.

 ```console
 $ curl -fsSL https://raw.githubusercontent.com/appscode/stash/0.7.0-rc.3/hack/deploy/stash.sh \
     | bash -s -- --enable-validating-webhook=false --enable-mutating-webhook=false [--rbac]
 ```
-To know more about webhook in stash please visit [here]().

 ## Using Helm
 Stash can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/stash/tree/0.7.0-rc.3/chart/stash) from [AppsCode Charts Repository](https://github.com/appscode/charts).
 To install the chart with the release name `my-release`: